 5. Kyoto, Japan

 Of all the cities I visited in Japan, Kyoto was by far my favourite.
 If your idea of Japan encompasses history, tradition and culture, then look no further… this city has it all!
 Located just an hour away by train is another safe city with a completely different urban vibe: Osaka.
 Both should be on your itinerary.
+In my opinion, some of the best cities for female solo travelers are in Japan.
+This country is so safe and comfortable to travel in that it is hard to beat.

 Read more: A Quick Guide to Kyoto